craigmiller160/db-backup-service/README.md

 Use IntelliJ to run the `Runner.java` file.

-If the goal is to test the error alerts, the application `email-service` must be running locally as well.
+If the goal is to test the error alerts, the applications `sso-oauth2-server` and `email-service` must be running locally as well.

 ## Deploying to Production